-External Examiners(s) for the programme
+External Examiner(s) for the programme

-Name Dr Rachael Langford Institution: Cardiff University
+Name: Professor Rachael E Langford - Cardiff University

 Students must not contact External Examiner(s) directly, and external examiners have been advised to refer any such communications back to the University.
-Students should raise any general queries about the assessment and examination process for the programme with their Programme Representative, for consideration through Staff: Student Liaison Committee in the first instance, and Student representatives on Staff: Student Liaison Committees will have the opportunity to consider external examiners' reports as part of the University's quality assurance process.
+Students should raise any general queries about the assessment and examination process for the programme with their Course Representative, for consideration through Staff: Student Liaison Committee in the first instance, and Student representatives on Staff: Student Liaison Committees will have the opportunity to consider external examiners' reports as part of the University's quality assurance process.

-External examiners do not have a direct role in determining results for individual students, and students wishing to discuss their own performance in assessment should contact their personal tutor in the first instance.
+External examiners do not have a direct role in determining results for individual students, and students wishing to discuss their own performance in assessment should contact their Personal Academic Tutor in the first instance.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
-More detailed information can be found in the programme handbook (or other appropriate guide) or online at http://www.southampton.ac.uk/humanities/postgraduate/taught\courses/taught\courses/modern\languages/r 900\ma\transnational\studies.page? .
+More detailed information can be found in the programme handbook.

-Appendix:
+Appendix 1: